Cubs vs. Orioles Player Props Betting Odds

 Swanson Stats

-- Dansby Swanson has 70 hits with 13 doubles, two triples, seven home runs and 35 walks.
-He has driven in 30 runs with four stolen bases.
+- Dansby Swanson has 71 hits with 13 doubles, two triples, seven home runs, 36 walks and 30 RBI.
+He's also stolen four bases.

-- Swanson heads into this game looking to extend his five-game hit streak.
-In his last five games he is hitting .348 with a home run, a walk and four RBI.
+- Swanson has picked up at least one hit in six straight games.
+In his last 10 games he is hitting .231 with a home run, four walks and four RBI.

 Swanson Recent Games